chronicle-app/chronicle-etl/README.md

 ## What does `chronicle-etl` give you?
 * **A CLI tool for working with personal data**.
 You can monitor progress of exports, manipulate the output, set up recurring jobs, manage credentials, and more.
-* **Plugins for many third-party providers**.
+* **Plugins for many third-party providers** (see [list](#available-plugins-and-connectors)).
 This plugin system allows you to access data from dozens of third-party services, all accessible through a common CLI interface.
 * **A common, opinionated schema**: You can normalize different datasets into a single schema so that, for example, all your iMessages and emails are represented in a common schema.
 (Don’t want to use this schema? `chronicle-etl` always allows you to fall back on working with the raw extraction data.)

 ## Chronicle-ETL in action